mrward/mrward.github.com/source/_posts/2018-03-10-NuGetSupportInVisualStudioMac7-4.markdown

 Mac was looking for a PackageReference that contained 'nunit.framework' and was not finding the NUnit NuGet package reference.

-**Unable to debug a new Azure Functions project without re-opening project**

-After creating a new Azure Functions project it was possible to build the project but not to debug it or run it.
-On closing and re-opening the solution it would be possible to debug and run the Azure Functions project.

-When Visual Studio for Mac created a new Azure Functions project it initially determined that it could not run or debug the project.
-After the Azure Functions project has its PackageReferences restored it gains an AzureFunctions project capability.
-This capability is used to determine if the project can be run.
-This change in the capability was not handled by Visual Studio for Mac so it did not allow the project to be run until the project was closed and re-opened.

-Now, after the NuGet package restore is finished, the project is re-evaluated and a check is made to see if the project can now be run.

 **NuGet MSBuild imports not removed when migrating to project.json**

 When a Portable Class Library project was migrated to use a project.json